 To insert a point p, we use a strategy similar to that of a B-tree.
 Specifically, we add p to a leaf node u by following a single root-to-leaf path.
-If u overflows, it is split, which creates a new child of parent(u).
-In case parent(u) overflows, it is also split, which propagates upwards in the same manner.
+If u overflows, split it, which creates a new child of parent(u).
+In case parent(u) overflows, also split it, which propagates upwards in the same manner.
 Finally, if the root is split, then a new root is created.